Lew Fields

 Lew Fields (born Moses Schoenfeld, January 1867 – July 20, 1941) was an American actor, comedian, vaudeville star, theatre manager, and producer.
-He was part of a comedy duo with Joe Weber.
+Partnering with Joe Weber, they formed the comedy double-act of Weber and Fields.
 He also produced shows on his own and starred in comedy films.

 Biography

-Lew Fields was half of the great comic duo Weber and Fields with Joe Weber.
+Lew Fields was born Moses Schoenfeld to Polish-Jewish parents. was half of the great comic duo Weber and Fields with Joe Weber.
 They performed in museums, circuses, and variety houses in New York City.
 The young men had a "Dutch act" in which both portrayed German immigrants.
 Several recordings of their act were made and released as on records.

 In the case of Weber and Fields (or "Mike and Meyer" as their characters were known) and many of the other acts of this genre, this often involved stereotyping by dress and behavior, as well as comedic and often sympathetic portrayals of the characters' attempts to fit into American society.
 "Crafty schemes" of "making it big" in America, as well as the attempts of mere survival of immigrant poverty in America, were written into the script of these acts.
 A typical "Mike and Meyer" routine involved Mike, the short and clever one, unsuccessfully trying to coach Meyer, the tall and simple one, in a scheme to get them a free lunch at a working-class saloon.

 The two toured successfully for many years, becoming one of the most popular and profitable acts in vaudeville.
-In 1896, the partners opened the Weber and Fields Music Hall, where they produced very successful burlesques of popular Broadway shows.
+In 1896, the partners opened the Weber and Fields' Broadway Music Hall, where they produced very successful burlesques of popular Broadway shows.
 In the music hall's casts were some of the greatest performers and comics on the American stage at that time, including Lillian Russell, Ross and Fenton, Fay Templeton, and DeWolf Hopper.
 Some of their routines were Pousse Cafe, Hurly Burly, Whirl-I-Gig, Fiddle-Dee-Dee, Hoity-Toity, Twirly Whirly, and Whoop-de-Doo.